Angela Daigle

 Angela Daigle (born May 28, 1976, in San Francisco, California) is an American sprinter.
 She graduated from Fresno State University in 1999 and competed for the Fresno State Bulldogs team.

-Together with Muna Lee, Me'Lisa Barber and Lauryn Williams she won a gold medal in 4 x 100 metres relay at the 2005 World Championships in Athletics.
+Together with Muna Lee, Me'Lisa Barber and Lauryn Williams she won a gold medal in 4 × 100 metres relay at the 2005 World Championships in Athletics.
 She had previously won a relay gold medal at the 2003 Pan American Games.

 She was the American national champion in the 60-meter dash in 2005.